School of Continuing & Professional Studies

 Steven Goss, Ed.D., Dean

-The mission of the School of Continuing and Professional Studies is to prepare nontraditional students for success in emerging global, corporate, or industrial environments.
-The School is committed to creating and offering programs designed to serve the nontraditional student population with a particular focus on advancing their professional careers and/or fulfilling academic goals.
-The School is dedicated to offering programs in convenient and flexible formats.
+The mission of the School of Continuing and Professional Studies is to prepare nontraditional students for success in diverse professional environments.
+SCPS is committed to creating and offering programs designed to serve the non-traditional student population with a particular focus on advancing their careers and/or fulfilling academic goals.
+The School of Continuing and Professional Studies is dedicated to offering programs in convenient and flexible formats.

 The admissions committee process includes ongoing review of student application materials to ensure prompt admissions decisions.
 Applicants will be assessed primarily based on the following criteria: